EXPLAINER: Russia’s war, climate among vexing issues at G-20

 WHAT IS THE G-20?

 The forum of 19 of the largest national economies and the European Union was formed to encourage cooperation and coordination on global issues such financial stability, climate change and sustainable economic growth.
 G-20 members include both industrialized and developing nations and account for 80% of the world’s economic activity and two-thirds of the world’s population.
 The member nations are Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, South Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, the United Kingdom and the United States.
 All of their leaders are expected to attend except Russian President Vladimir Putin, who sent Foreign Minister Sergei Lavrov in his stead.
 The non-members invited to the meeting include Ukrainian President Volodymyr Zelenskyy, who is expected to participate online.
+Another invitee, Cambodian Prime Minister Hun Sen, said he had COVID-19 and was returning home.

 UKRAINE AND RUSSIA